Skip to main content

 Resistance Training for Anabolic Signaling

-Weightlifting and other forms of are powerful stimulators of the HPG axis.
+Weightlifting and other forms of resistance training are powerful stimulators of the HPG axis.
 The protocol should focus on compound movements that recruit large muscle groups, such as squats, deadlifts, overhead presses, and rows.
 These exercises create the largest systemic demand for adaptation.

 • Intensity and Volume ∞ Working in a range of 70-85% of your one-repetition maximum for sets of 5-10 repetitions is generally effective for stimulating testosterone and growth hormone release.
 Adequate training volume (number of sets and reps) is necessary to trigger a significant response.